haruse23/WoS-BlenderToolkit/README.md

 # Notes:
 - Max vertex groups count for each submesh is 48, otherwise the mesh deformation will look off

+- Rename your materials to the name of the material file you are gonna be replacing/using, full name could work but preferred to only take the hash part, like: `0x9E8F3E7F`

 - Each submesh needs a vertex color attribute of some value, use Face Corner and Byte Color when creating the attribute, then make it White if you want fully opaque vertex color
 	- If you don't set a vertex color, the model will look complete black in-game